What are Microplastics?

 Tests of 250 bottles from 11 bottled water brands revealed microplastics in 93 percent of the samples, with an average of 325 particles per 1 litre of water.

 These findings, discovered by scientists at the State University of New York in Fredonia, sound alarming.
-However, the report was not submitted for publication in a scientific journal, a process that involves extensive review of a study’s methods and findings by scientists who were not involved in the research.
+However, the report was not submitted for publication in a scientific journal, a process that involves an extensive review of a study’s methods and findings by scientists who were not involved in the research.
 Rather, the investigation was launched and then released by Orb Media (OM), a nonprofit that uses journalism and data science to investigate global environmental issues, according to the company’s website.
 [Why Doesn’t Plastic Biodegrade?]

 The consequences of these findings for human health are “unknown,” OM representatives said in a statement.